Difference Between Controller and Comptroller

 - The major responsibilities of a controller include ensuring that financial reporting is accurate and not manipulated.

 - They are also accountable for an explanation to the shareholders and management of the company for all the analysis, interpretations and findings related to the company’s finance as he is the one who makes all the major financial decisions that are of the interest of shareholders, investors, and creditors of the company.

-- In addition to the above-mentioned responsibilities, controllers are also responsible to adhere with all the laws such as local, state and federal laws related to the financial and monetary matters.
+- In addition to the responsibilities mentioned above, controllers are also responsible for adhering to all the laws such as local, state, and federal laws related to the financial and monetary matters.

-- As per the law, the controller holds the topmost rank in the company’s finance, therefore, he has to ensure that the company is making the profit and it is a profitable entity.
+- As per the law, the controller holds the topmost rank in the company’s finance.
+Therefore, he has to ensure that the company is making a profit, and it is a profitable entity.